What is EDR? And EDR vs. MDR vs. EPP – Security Compared

 Endpoint Detection & Response (EDR)

 What is EDR?
 Endpoint Detection & Response extends the utility of EPP by using models to detect when something malicious has already executed on an endpoint.
 EDR then provides notifications, visibility, and remediation as malicious actions are identified posthaste.

 EDR architecture compensates for EPP’s inability to fully prevent malicious behaviors or actions.
-EDR services help identify those threats that can’t be stopped by EPPs.
+EDR services help with threat detection by identifying those threats that can’t be stopped by EPPs.

 Benefits of EDR

 There are additional features available to a security team when utilizing EDR solutions, such as:

 - Threat hunting;